 Power poles en route to the port were temporarily removed to give access to the trucks and a Freightplus quarantine cleaning pad was set up from scratch for the duration of the project.

-One week prior to the trucks arrival at the port one of our multilingual, technical support managers travelled from his base in Panama to Chile, to ensure all preparations were successfully completed ahead of the trucks’ arrival.
+One week prior to the arrival of the truck at the port one of our multilingual, technical support managers traveled from his base in Panama to Chile, to ensure all preparations were successfully completed ahead of the trucks’ arrival.
 An experienced quarantine assessor, he remained in-country for twelve weeks, supervising quarantine cleaning to AQIS entry standard and arranging the removal of platforms and spill guards to achieve optimum shipping dimensions, further reducing costs.